-CRA allows you to charge the following types of fees in your tax return:
+The CRA allows you to charge the following types of fees on your tax return:

 By the close of February, each employer must issue employees with earned income tickets from the previous fiscal year.
 The amount of union contributions eligible for tax deduction is shown on the T4 slip in box 44.
-You can apply for a tax deduction on line 21200 of your tax return, and if your employer is a registered GST / HST, you may be able to request the reimbursement of part of the union contributions.
+You can apply for a tax deduction on line 21200 of your tax return, and if your employer is a registered GST/HST, you may be able to request a reimbursement of part of the union contributions.

 You cannot claim a tax deduction for start-up expenses, licenses, special estimates, or fees unrelated to the company’s operating costs.
 As an affiliate of a pension fund, you can no longer apply for a tax deduction for the payment of membership dues.